mdn/content/files/en-us/mozilla/add-ons/webextensions/api/contextualidentities/index.md

 "Contextual identities", also known as "containers", are a browser feature that lets users assume multiple identities when browsing the web, and maintain some separation between these identities.
 For example, a user might consider their "work identity" separate from their "personal identity", and not want to share cookies between these two contexts.

 With the contextual identities feature, each contextual identity has a name, a color, and an icon.
 New tabs can be assigned to an identity, and the name, icon, and color appears in the address bar.
-Internally, each identity gets its own cookie store that is not shared with other tabs.
+Internally, each identity gets a cookie store that is not shared with other tabs.
 This cookie store is identified by the `cookieStoreId` in this and other APIs.

 ![A context menu with "open in new container tab" submenu highlighted.
 The submenu shows personal, work, banking, and shopping contextual identities.](containers.png)Contextual identities are an experimental feature in Firefox and are only enabled by default in Firefox Nightly.
 To enable them in other versions of Firefox, set the `privacy.userContext.enabled` preference to `true`.
 Note that although contextual identities are available in Firefox for Android, there's no UI to work with them in this version of the browser.